Don’t Throw Out Those Old Paper Stock Certificates!

 • State or local jurisdiction of registration.
 When having to dig deep into a company’s background, just knowing the state (or even the country) where the certificates were registered can help a lot.

 You should (but not always) also be able to see the the issuing company’s transfer agent.
-Finding the company’s transfer agent might give you a point of contact for deeper research.
+Finding the company’s transfer agent’s name or might give you a point of contact for deeper research.

 In our case, we were able to pull up a LOT of information just by gleaning it from the share certificates.